Data Center Energy Productivity (DCeP) - The New Metric on the Data Center Block

 Of course, it’s important to note that you can’t manage what you don’t monitor.
 That is why data center infrastructure management software is an excellent starting point who those who aren’t quite ready to implement new or existing data center energy efficiency metrics.
 As is often said, a journey of a thousand miles begins with a single step.

 Begin your journey toward data center energy efficiency with DCIM.
-Visit http://www.raritandcim.com/product/energy-management
+Visit https://www.sunbirddcim.com/product/data-center-energy-management